6)

 but may help to confirm the identity of an individual found in other records.

-recent ones were on a pre-printed form (called "boilerplate"), with the names, dates, and other pertinent information
+filled in by hand, with the names, dates, and other pertinent information

-written in the approprate space.
+written in the appropriate space.
+These early forms also sometimes

 CHURCH RECORDS (Registri